wschorn/real_or_the_onion/README.md

 =================

 Hack week- real or the onion

-to run the app locally at http://localhost:3000/
+To run the app locally at http://localhost:3000/

 cd app

 meteor